 As she dried her newly washed hands, Aila caught sight of her reflection in the bathroom mirror.
 A rather short, thin girl stared back at her, wearing a simple black tank top and dark blue jeans, along with her usual black and blue sneakers; she rarely took them off even if she was just hanging around the house, as she was today.
 Her long, jet-black hair was pulled into its usual ponytail, a few shorter, loose strands hanging in her face.
-Her blue eyes shone brightly, and she frowned, the lights flickering momentarily as if sensing her agitation.
+Her blue eyes shone brightly back at her and she frowned, the lights flickering momentarily as if sensing her agitation.

 Walking back into the kitchen, she found some money and a note she had neglected to notice before resting on the counter.

 Just wanted to remind you to clean the house up a bit tonight so it looks nice for Lisa.
 I've left your allowance here for you, so just consider this your one big chore while we're gone.
 Don't procrastinate!

 Aila groaned.
 It wasn't like Lisa was staying there, so what did it matter if the house was a mess?
 Muttering, she got to work, deciding to get it over with.
 Her mom had probably told Lisa to make sure she actually did clean, and it wouldn't do well for her if Lisa gave a bad report.
 That could definitely hurt her chances of staying home alone again in the future.